mapcrafter/mapcrafter/docs/configuration.rst

     world = world_end

-    # The creative world, with custom spritemaps and all 4 rotations.
+    # The creative world, with custom block sprites and all 4 rotations.
-    # NOTE: Use Blockcrafter to generate custom spritemaps.
+    # NOTE: Use Blockcrafter to generate custom sprites.
     [map:creative_isometric_day]
     name = Creative World - Day
     world = creative